shapelets/khiva-r/README.md

 ### Branching model
 Our branching model has two permanent branches, **develop** and **master**.
 We aim at using `develop` as the main branch, where all features are merged.
-In this sense, we use the master branch to push the release versions of the binding for the KHIVA library.
+In this sense, we use the master branch to push the release versions of the binding for the Khiva library.

 ### Contribution process
 In order to contribute to the code base, we follow the next process: